 For the previous four years, Marianne was working for an international NGO leader in the non-formal education field, in charge of corporate communications.
 She worked on the creation and dissemination of printed and digital communications tools, editing and translation of various types of documents, social media moderation, event management, being involved in a multicultural and worldwide spread team.

 Romain joined the team in 2014.
 With a Master in Educational Technologies from the University of Geneva and a Master in Computer Science from EPFL, he has expertise in pedagogy and educational technologies as well as in web technologies, databases and programming.
 With an experience of several years in each of these areas, he is able to advise and run projects, whether they involve the creation of distance training (e-learning / blended learning) or the implementation of learning platforms and environments.

 Before joining the Geneva Centre of Humanitarian Studies, Romain worked for four years for a private company creating e-learning courses for the medical device domain.
 In this role he had the opportunity to work on the content of the courses, to be involved in the production process, decision making and management.
 In his last position at that firm, he was in charge of all the activities and processes related to the maintenance and development of the online platform, production of e-learning courses, quality control, and customer support.

-Sian has worked in the humanitarian sector for 20 years, managing communications for various organisations including IFRC, MSF and DNDi.
+Sian has worked in the humanitarian sector for 20 years, managing external relations for various organisations including IFRC, MSF and DNDi.
 She has a post graduate degree in journalism and a Masters in Communications Management.
-Sian specialises in brand management, student recruitment, internal communications and crisis communications.
+Sian specializes in strategic communications, partnerships, publications, brand management and organizational development.

 Thuy is in charge of the management of course administration.
 She has joined the Geneve Centre of Humanitarian Studies in December 2016.
 With her Master of Business Administration degree, she has brought over six years of experience inadministration.
 Prior to joining team, she worked in the education sector, NGO and the United Nations.